hugsy/gef/docs/faq.md

 ## I cannot get GEF setup

 GEF will work on any GDB 8+ compiled with Python 3.10+ support.
-You can view that commands that failed to load using `gef missing`, but this will not affect GEF generally.
+You can view the commands that failed to load using `gef missing`, but this will not affect GEF generally.

 If you experience problems setting it up on your host, first go to the [Discord